cedrodro/cedrodro.github.io/_pages/about.md

 Interested in math, physics, and information theory for understanding biological systems, currently focusing on non-equilibrium thermodynamics of chemical reaction systems and evolutionary population dynamics.

-I love reading—literary fiction, nonfiction paperbacks, and introductory humanities—plus working out, cooking, and gaming.
+I love reading—literary fiction, nonfiction paperbacks, and intro humanities—plus working out, cooking, and gaming.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.